ivanp81/address/README.md

-# address microservice
+# Address microservice

 This is a proof-of-concept application which demonstrates, against a simple Spring Boot application, the following:

-- component containerization through Docker
+- application containerization through Docker
-- various type of test coming from the test pyramid
+- application execution inside Kubernetes
+- testing strategies
-- perform test through a Jenkins Pipeline
+- continuous integration thorough a Jenkins server using the Kubernetes plugin

 ## Run the test